 Executive Suites share the same design, but are much bigger, with a separate sitting room where you can dine à deux should this take your fancy.
 Some of these also have a sea view.
 If you're really pushing the boat out, book a Pool Suite and spend your days lounging by a private lap pool.
 These can join to Executive Suites for a family.
 Groups also love the majestic Cortesin Suite, which has 2 double bedrooms (though no terrace).

-Finally, there are 2 beautiful Private Villas, which overlook the golf course, and allow a more independent stay.
-Both are 4 bedroomed (double/twins), with gardens, parking and a private pool, and you can self-cater or eat in Cortesin's restaurants.
+Finally, there are 8 beautiful Private Villas, which overlook the golf course, and allow a more independent stay.
+They can be rented as 2-, 4- or 5-bedroom villas (double/twins), and have gardens, parking and a private pool.
+You can self-cater or eat in Cortesin's restaurants.

 Breakfast is taken at El Jardin, where you're served at a table dressed in crisp linen looking out across luxuriant gardens.
 Freshly squeezed juices, cold cuts and a tempting selection of hotel-baked breads are laid out before you: much more of a treat than hovering around a buffet.
 An order is then taken for a cooked breakfast: eggs Benedict, a full English, whatever you fancy.

-Head to the Club House or Beach Club restaurant for simple lunches: salads, burgers, sandwiches and tapas.
-If you're heading for the golf course you can have a mid-round snack delivered to your buggy.
+Head to the Club House or Beach Club restaurant for simple lunches: salads, seafood, tapas, sandwiches.
+If on the golf course you can have a mid-round snack delivered to your buggy.
+Or enjoy the air kitchen concept at Pool 35 BBQ restaurant featuring the best in grilled Mediterranean cuisine.
 Later, gravitate to Bar Azul for an aperitif before your evening meal - its hand-painted wallpaper and delicate chinoiserie has more than a hint of Raffles.
 Top-name champagnes, dozens of vodkas, gins and malt whiskies plus all the classic cocktails.